University of Pennsylvania

 Very Easy Interview

-I applied in-person and the process took 2 weeks - interviewed at University of Pennsylvania in September 2013.
+I applied through college or university and the process took 2 weeks - interviewed at University of Pennsylvania in February 2010.

-I applied online and the process took a day - interviewed at University of Pennsylvania.
+I applied through an employee referral and the process took a day - interviewed at University of Pennsylvania.